 - 1. Make sure that the router is receiving power (its Power LED is lit). - 2.
 Connect an Ethernet cable to an Ethernet port on your computer. - 3.
-Connect the other end of the Ethernet cable a LAN port on the router.
+Connect the other end of the Ethernet cable to an Ethernet port on the router.
 Your computer connects to the local area network (LAN).

-Find and connect to the WiFi network
+Connect to the router WiFi network